• Skip to main content

 Pinterest pin for cheesy scalloped potatoes.

-Southern Cheesy Scalloped Potatoes are melt-in-your-mouth tender potatoes, baked in an ultra decadent and cheesy bechamel sauce.
-These easy to make creamy scalloped potatoes make an incredible side dish for holidays and special occasions, and even your pickiest eaters will love them.
+Southern Cheesy Scalloped Potatoes are melt-in-your-mouth tender potatoes baked in an ultra-decadent and cheesy bechamel sauce.
+These easy-to-make creamy scalloped potatoes make an incredible side dish for holidays and special occasions; even your pickiest eaters will love them.

 A spoonful of cheesy scalloped potatoes.